andyp22/fvtt-weapon-reload/README.md

 # Weapon Reload Module

 The Weapon Reload module adds reload functionality to weapons so they can behave more like firearms.
-It provides system overrides, module settings, coded features, and a compendiums containing base and variant items.
+It provides system overrides, module settings, coded features, and a compendium containing base and variant items.

 ## Supported Systems